florianv/petrinet/README.md

 Example : I want to create the type of integers equal or greater than 5.
 It's a subset of the integers set.

-For this, you must declarate the type by implementing the `PNType` interface and declarating two methods.
+For this, you must declarate the type by implementing the `PNType` interface and declaring two methods.

 ```php
 <?php